 Home Office VS Hybrid Office

-We’ve been in the office furniture game for decades and like so many other industries we’ve never seen changes like we saw in 2020.
+We’ve been in the office furniture game for decades and like so many other industries we’ve never seen changes like we saw in 2020, and the carry over effects in 2021 and this year.
 The big question going forward is how can our working environments best support working remotely and social distancing without compromising people’s productivity and sense of safety?
 Working from home and the home office is not going anywhere soon.
 We can be certain of that.
 We expect to see some sort of a hybrid system remain for the foreseeable future.
 So the importance of home office furniture as well as reworked office space to comply with current and/or future guidelines will continue to drive decisions for office space and office furniture.

 1. Home Office Mix